Rock Island Arsenal

-Established as both an arsenal and a center for the manufacture of leather accoutrements and field gear, today it provides manufacturing, logistics, and base support services for the Armed Forces.
+At the turn of the 20th century, it manufactured both ordnance and leather accoutrements and field gear, for an army that still relied on horses for transportation and cavalry.
+Today, it provides manufacturing, logistics, and base support services for the United States Armed Forces.
 The Arsenal is the only active U.S. Army foundry, and manufactures ordnance and equipment, including artillery, gun mounts, recoil mechanisms, small arms, aircraft weapons sub-systems, grenade launchers, weapons simulators, and a host of associated components.
-Some of the Arsenal's most successful products include the M198 and M119 towed howitzers, and the M1A1 gun mount.
-About 250 military personnel and 6,000 civilians work there.
-The 2000 census population was 145.
+Some of the Arsenal's most successful products include the M198 and M119 towed howitzers, and the gun mount for the M1 Abrams, main battle tank for the Army since the 1980s.
+About 250 military personnel and 6,000 civilians are employed there.
+The population from the 2020 census was 182 people.